nuzzio/grunt-strip-code/README.md

 ## Release History

+#### 1.0.9

+* Fixed Coveralls dependency error for test coverage report
+* Updated Read Me

+#### 1.0.8

+* Write to disk only if the file contents were changed, or if the file destination is different from the source.
+* Updated Read Me

 #### 1.0.7

 * Upgraded to travis-ci.com
 * Log only number of changed files, you have to use grunt verbose (`--verbose`, `-v`) to get verbose logs.
-* Write to disk only if the file contents were changed, or if the file destination is different from the source.

 #### 1.0.6